 Vaginal discharge is secretions produce by the glands in the cervix and vagina which helps to clean the vagina.
 Normal secretions are often clear, milky white and odourless.

 Every woman, after the onset of puberty, will experience vaginal discharge and the amount and type experienced by each woman can vary greatly.
 Discharge can also be affected by where you are in your menstrual cycle as well as pregnancy.

-Occasionally, this can be accompanied with slight bleeding/spotting (mid cycle bleeding), which is harmless.
+Occasionally, this can be accompanied by slight bleeding/spotting (mid-cycle bleeding), which is harmless.
 This phase is also known as the ‘fertility window’ where you can get pregnant.
 Hence, keeping track of your vaginal discharge can be one useful way of tracking when you ovulate.

 So when should you worry?

 In general, when there is a change in the colour, consistency or smell of your normal vaginal discharge, it usually indicates the presence of an infection; such as candidiasis (yeast/vaginal thrush), bacterial vaginosis, trichomoniasis, Chlamydia, gonorrhoea, etc.

 It is important to note that not all vaginal infections are sexually transmitted.
 Examples of non-sexually transmitted infections include candidiasis and bacterial vaginosis, which can manifest in any women regardless of whether you are sexually active.